karol-brejna-i/RemoteDebug/README.md

 - supports either telnet or websockets, but not both at the same time (implementation choice)
 - websockets logger doesn't send unicode characters (probably implementation problem)

-The library has no tests, nor CI/CD.
+The library now has a CI/CD pipeline (GitHub Actions) that builds for ESP8266 and ESP32.

 Probably, with time some of these limitations will be removed.